B.A. International Relations, Carroll College, Helena, Montana

 BIS 494 Task Force (Debate)

 My research interests include cognitive decision making in elites.
 I am interested in the ways in which elite political figures view other leaders and countries and the ways in which those images shape policy making activities.
 This is about how people form those images but also how they are expressed in speeches and in written correspondence.
 I use those images as a predictor for policy behavior.
-I am also deeply interested in models of learning and the use of argumentation in developing communication and research skills.
+Using qualitative and survey data, I research discrimination and censorship in Speech and Debate competition.